Blotch3D/Blotch3D/README.md

 3. Open the Visual Studio solution file.

 4. Build and run the example projects.
-They are each comprised of a single small source file demonstrating one aspect of Blotch3D \[TBD: the "full" example needs to be split into simpler examples\].

 5. See IntelliSense comments for reference documentation.